voxel51/fiftyone/docs/source/user_guide/app.rst

 When a view is present and indexes are no longer applicable, granular filter widgets are shown that include comphrensive counts.
-Granular filters can be toggled for a dataset via the settings "Gear" or the the `enable_query_performance` and `disabled_query_performance` operators.
+Granular filters can be toggled for a dataset via the settings "Gear" or `enable_query_performance` and `disabled_query_performance` operators.

 .. image:: /images/app/app-granular.gif